mayleyc/htc-survey-spl/README.md

-# dsi-nlp-publib
+# dsi-publib

-The public code repository for NLP publications (Ca' Foscari University of Venice and Digital Strategy Innovation).
+The public code repository for DSI publications (Ca' Foscari University of Venice and Digital Strategy Innovation).

 Structure: